Recurring revenue: Why it matters and how to boost it

 4. Auto-renewing subscriptions

-Why it works for SaaS:
+Why it works for SaaS companies

 - Customer retention: Automatic renewals encourage continued usage and reduce churn.